Valeriucoding/CatMed/docs/CatMed/Tasks.md

 		 - [ ] weird line in the disease_form.html
 		 - [ ] it widens the col
 	 - [x] delete confirmation modal with alert
-		 - [x] stop reloading the whole page to remove the deleted row
-		 - [x] fix response rendering in the delete button(low prio)
 		 - [ ] fix alerts(low prio)
-		 - [x] when deleting a second object the response is being printed in the modal(mid prio) related to the first task in the subtask list
 	 - [x] add modal
 		 - [ ] display validation errors
-	 - [x] detail list with url search params that should integrate with filters
-* medicine form
-	 - [x] related model is added twice to the dropdown--prevent that
-		 - [x] it only works for disease
-		 - [x] remove modal content after successfull add
 - medication type list
 	- [ ]  medication type add modal